 Haemophilus species are differentiated by their in vitro growth requirements for X factor (hemin) and V factor (nicotinamide adenine dinucleotide).
 H. aphrophilus requires only X factor for growth, while species designated para- require only V factor.
 H. aphrophilus and H. parainfluenzae are the Haemophilus species most commonly isolated from cases of HACEK endocarditis; H. paraphrophilus is less common.
 Of patients with HACEK endocarditis due to Haemophilus species, 60% have been ill for <2 months before presentation, and 19–50% develop congestive heart failure.
 Mortality rates as high as 30–50% were reported in older series; however, more recent studies have documented mortality rates of <5%.
 H. aphrophilus also causes invasive bone and joint infections, and H. parainfluenzae has been isolated from other infections, such as meningitis; brain, dental, and liver abscess; pneumonia; and septicemia.

 A. actinomycetemcomitans can be isolated from soft tissue infections and abscesses in association with Actinomyces israelii.
-Typically, patients who develop endocarditis with A. actinomycetemcomitans have ...
+Typically, patients who develop endocarditis with A. actinomycetemcomitans have severe ...